Helmssyss/FPS-Shooter-System/README.md

 ### Note:
 *  _What distinguishes this system from my other repos is that I focus entirely on C++ and use Timeline._

-  # I was inspired by while writing this system is BattleField 1.
+  # I was inspired by while writing this system is BattleField1.